blinklabs-io/docs/src/content/docs/guides/dingo/SPO Guides/002-generate-pool-keys.md

 ***

-## Step 3 - Generate set of cold keys and create the cold counter file
+## Step 3 - Generate a set of cold keys and create the cold counter file

 ⚠️ On Air Gapped